Italian Empire: End of the empire

 Italian troops stationed in Albania, the Dodecanese, and other Greek islands amid violent episodes such as the Massacre of Cephalonia were withdrawn starting in September 1943 after the fall of Mussolini and Italy’s subsequent surrender, which marked the end of the aspiration to make Italy a world power.
 After the end of the Second World War, Italy was stripped of all its possessions by the Treaty of Paris of 1947.

 As a result, minor border adjustments were also made with France, and Italy ceded to Yugoslavia the city of Fiume, the territory of Zara, the islands of Lagosta and Pelagosa, the upper valley of the Isonzo River, and most of Istria and the Karst region of Trieste and Gorizia.
-The treaty led to the loss of all Fascist-era colonies, while the fate of the pre-Fascist colonies was decided by the United Nations, which assigned the Dodecanese to Greece, placed Libya under Anglo-French administration, and handed Eritrea over to Britain.
+The treaty led to the loss of all Fascist-era colonies, while the fate of the pre-Fascist colonies was decided by the United Nations, which assigned the Dodecanese to Greece, placed Libya under Anglo-French administration, and handed Eritrea over to Ethiopia.
 In 1949 the United Nations allowed Italy to exercise a trusteeship over Somalia.
-Under president Giovanni Gronchi on 1 July 1960 the Italian Empire officially fell with the independence of the Somali Republic, formed through the union of Italian Somalia with British Somaliland.
+Under president Giovanni Gronchi on 1 July 1960 the Italian Empire officially ended with the independence of the Somali Republic, which was formed after the five-day-old Somaliland merged with the Italian Trust Territory of Somaliland upon gaining its independence the same day of their union.